nir11/file-type-checker/README.md

-const isBPG = fileTypeChecker.isBPG(file); // Returns true if the file is a valid BPG image const isBLEND = fileTypeChecker.isBLEND(file); // Returns true if the file is a valid Blender 3D file const isCR2 = fileTypeChecker.isCR2(file); // Returns true if the file is a valid Canon CR2 raw image const isELF = fileTypeChecker.isELF(file); // Returns true if the file is a valid ELF executable file const isEXR = fileTypeChecker.isEXR(file); // Returns true if the file is a valid EXR image const isFLAC = fileTypeChecker.isFLAC(file); // Returns true if the file is a valid FLAC audio file
+const isBPG = fileTypeChecker.isBPG(file); // Returns true if the file is a valid BPG image const isBLEND = fileTypeChecker.isBLEND(file); // Returns true if the file is a valid Blender 3D file const isCR2 = fileTypeChecker.isCR2(file); // Returns true if the file is a valid Canon CR2 raw image const isDOC = fileTypeChecker.isDOC(file); // Returns true if the file is a valid DOC file const isELF = fileTypeChecker.isELF(file); // Returns true if the file is a valid ELF executable file const isEXR = fileTypeChecker.isEXR(file); // Returns true if the file is a valid EXR image const isFLAC = fileTypeChecker.isFLAC(file); // Returns true if the file is a valid FLAC audio file